jamiegonzalez/idk/ERP-Measurement-Tool.md

 ![GUI](./images/Manual/Manual_ERP-Measurement-Tool_4.png)

+The above image shows the selection of a 50% peak 'onset'.
+That means that the value returned is the time before the peak at which the ERP is 50% as large as the peak.
+We also include an option to find the 'offset' - the first time after the peak that the ERP drops to 50% as large as the peak.

 #### Saving the measurements
 The measured values are stored in a text file, which you can import into the statistical analysis package of your choice.
 There are two output formats.
 In the first (**One ERPset per line (wide format)**), each line contains the data from every requested bin and channel from a given ERPset.
 Ordinarily, each ERPset will contain the data from one subject, so the result contains one line for each subject, as shown here: